Environmental Assessment Office

 The second public comment period is on the Application for an Environmental Assessment Certificate.
 All regulations and timelines regarding the first public comment period are also applicable.

 Like the first public comment period, the second comment period is issue based.
 Once an issue is raised, whether by one or 100 people, the issue is sent to the proponent who responds to the issue.
-Both the issue and response are posted on ePIC.
+Both the issue and response are posted in the EPIC Application.

 The EAO will begin drafting the assessment report during the 180 day review period.
 The report documents the findings of the assessment, including the extent to which concerns have been addressed and whether any issues remain outstanding.
 EAO shares its draft assessment report with the proponent, the working group and with First Nations, and seeks input.
 EAO typically provides approximately three weeks for such comment.